 AASA is a consultative member of the SADC Civil Aviation Committee and represents SADC Airline interests on matters applicable to Aviation.
-This includes issues such as the implementation of the Yamoussoukro Decision, SADC Aviation Safety Organization (SASO), Safety and Security Policy for the SADC region, harmonization of Regulations in the region and other projects of common interest to the aviation industry in SADC.
+This includes issues such as the implementation of the Yamoussoukro Decision, SADC Aviation Safety Organisation (SASO), Safety and Security Policy for the SADC region, harmonisation of Regulations in the region and other projects of common interest to the aviation industry in SADC.

 As part of the SA Government’s requirement for Broad Based Black Economic Empowerment (BBBEE) and the aviation commitment to transformation of the airline industry, AASA and its member airlines are part of the consultation process with the Department of Transport with the development of the Aviation Charter and the Scorecard in alignment with the Codes of Good Practice.

 The Convention on International Interests in Mobile Equipment (the CIIME – otherwise know as the Cape Town Convention) was concluded in 2001 by ICAO Member States.
 Its principle purpose was to harmonise national laws with the principles underlying asset-based financing for mobile equipment and to provide a framework for international interests in categories of mobile equipment, notably airframes, aircraft engines and helicopters as it relates to the aviation industry.
 This framework would create transparency, predictability, reduction of transaction costs and mitigation of the risk in international air finance.